 If you have higher electricity costs because of your medical equipment, we may be able to help.

 We understand that although some medical equipment is necessary for your health, it can be expensive to run.
-To help eligible customers, we designed our MED rate program, which gives you a $15 per month discount on your monthly bill.
+To help eligible customers, we designed our Medical Equipment Discount Rate (MED Rate) program, which gives you a $15 per month discount on your monthly bill.

 - In-home dialysis cycler

 - Extraordinary heating or air-conditioning needs due to a medical condition

 Obtener información acerca de nuestro programa de descuentos MED Tarifa en español.

 - Energy Assistance Program Rate (EAPR) – This monthly discount for low-income households can be combined with the MED Rate program.
 This will help you get the most savings every month.

 - Vulnerable Population Program – Even if you're ineligible for the MED Rate, you can still opt in to receive more communication before and potentially during a planned outage.